zhiyaoyuan/learngit/readme.txt

 Git is free softwart distributed under the GPL.
 Git has a mutable index called stage.
 Git tracks changes of files.
-Creadting a new branch is quick and simple.
+Creating a new branch is quick and simple.
 Test merge with the branch of dev.

+[second]
+Creating a new branch is quick.